Battery charging via generator 12-volt output – updated May 2019

-Most portable generators produce their rated output for only a few minutes.
-Their limit is usually 80% for continual use.
-In reality, a 1000 watt generator is an 800 watt generator.
-They are most fuel efficient around 70% load.
-That is 700 watts for a 1000 watt unit.
+Portable generators produce their rated output for only a few minutes.
+Their true output is usually 80% (of that) for continual use.
+In reality, a 1000 watt generator is thus an 800-watt generator.
+They are typically most fuel efficient around 70% load.
+That is 700 watts for a nominally 1000 watt unit.
 This is sufficient to power a quality 30-40 amp charger.
 Chargers this size will fully charge a flat 12 volt 100 amp hour battery within 3-4 hours.
 Adequate for typical small RV back-up.

 Onan 2800 watt generator uses about 1.4 litres/hour.
 Pic Onan.

-Do not even think about doing this with a $99 chain store generator.
+Do not even think about battery charging via a $99 chain store generator.
 They are hideously noisy and polluting.
 Worse – their electrical output is very ‘dirty’.
-They produce voltage spikes that can and do damage so-called switch-mode chargers (or may not even run them at all).
+They produce voltage spikes that can and do damage so-called switch-mode chargers (see below) or may not even run them at all.

 Dometic TEC 29 petrol generator produces up to a constant 2.6 kW.
 It is quiet and has low emissions.
 Pic: Dometic.